bahim22/engage_flower/api/fast_prac/ex_app.md

 1. Set up a FastAPI backend: Create an API endpoint in FastAPI that connects to your MongoDB database, retrieves the data from the desired table, and sends it as a response.

-2. Create a React project:

-3. Fetch data from the API: In your React component, use the `fetch` or `axios` library to make an HTTP request to the FastAPI endpoint you created.
+2. Create React App & Fetch data from the API: In your React component, use the `fetch` or `axios` library to make an HTTP request to the FastAPI endpoint you created.
 This will retrieve the data from the MongoDB table.
    1. fetch data in React using the `fetch` function:

    ```jsx